Choline is an essential nutrient that is neither a vitamin nor a mineral. This nutrient plays an integral role in many bodily processes.

 - asparagus frittata

-Factors that Increases Your Demand for Choline
+Factors that Increase Your Demand for Choline

-While choline is an essential nutrient no matter the circumstances, certain conditions can increase your demand for it.
+While choline is an essential nutrient, no matter the circumstances, certain conditions can increase your demand for it.

 If someone is deficient in folate, this can quickly result in a choline deficiency.
 Thus, someone with a known folate deficiency or a condition like megaloblastic anemia related to folate should be attentive to their choline intake.